MicrosoftDocs/architecture-center/docs/reference-architectures/virtual-machines-linux/single-vm.md

 When you add a data disk, a logical unit number (LUN) ID is assigned to the disk.
 Optionally, you can specify the LUN ID &mdash; for example, if you're replacing a disk and want to retain the same LUN ID, or you have an application that looks for a specific LUN ID.
 However, remember that LUN IDs must be unique for each disk.

-You may want to change the I/O scheduler to optimize for performance on SSDs, because the disks for VMs with premium storage accounts are SSDs.
-A common recommendation is to use the NOOP scheduler for SSDs, but you should use a tool such as [iostat] to monitor disk I/O performance for your particular workload.
+You may want to change the I/O scheduler to optimize for performance on SSDs because the disks for VMs with premium storage accounts are SSDs.
+A common recommendation is to use the NOOP scheduler for SSDs, but you should use a tool such as [iostat] to monitor disk I/O performance for your workload.

 For best performance, create a separate storage account to hold diagnostic logs.
 A standard locally redundant storage (LRS) account is sufficient for diagnostic logs.